iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 1 reviews"/>
 </p>

+> #a11y fail.
+Check in and all other screens no longer work with talkback running.
+App is uninstalled.
+You have a fiend in Pennsylvania!<br> :date: __2021-07-18 04:50:16__

+> App was fine now just blue screen after a nrief display of the first screen.<br> :date: __2021-07-18 01:41:08__

+> I'm giving 1 star right now hoping the devs see this.
+I haven't been able to use the app the last couple days.
+Uninstalled/reinstalled, but keeps freezing—can't do daily check-in or anything.
+Please fix this!
+Just read other reviews and saw I'm not the only person with the dark blue frozen screen.
+My problem just started yesterday, but other ppl were frozen since 7/10/21, so it's been a week already. 😢<br> :date: __2021-07-17 22:51:02__

+> Broke blue screen will not load any data...<br> :date: __2021-07-17 17:56:07__

+> Was a solid 5 stars, but now it refuses to do more than show a blue screen.
+Uninstalled and reinstalled only to get the same issue.
+I guess I have to take my chances without contract tracing or being able to make informed choices based on the illness and death rates in PA...
+When this is fixed, I will update my rating accordingly.<br> :date: __2021-07-17 16:05:59__

 > I've had app for about a year.
 Now it won't open.
 Must be a problem somewhere.
 I uninstalled it and reinstalled it.
 Still won't open.<br> :date: __2021-07-11 02:50:48__